 UH Hilo has its own Content Managment System, the UH Hilo CMS.
 Authorized users can login with their

 @hawaii.edu address to the CMS Dashboard, and edit pages within their designated areas of responsibility.
-The live https://hilo.hawaii.edu/ is not directly editable, although when a page is saved in the CMS, a copy of the information may also be published to this site.
+The live hilo.hawaii.edu is not directly editable, although when a page is saved in the CMS, a copy of the information is also published to this site.

 Please Note: The URLs mentioned above are for the general UH Hilo website.
 Some departments and offices have their own instance of the UH Hilo CMS, with a separate address for the CMS dashboard.
 If you have questions about which URL to use to login to your site’s CMS, please contact Brennan Low .

 The UH Hilo CMS (Content Management System) is the tool used to create pages on https://hilo.hawaii.edu/.
 The CMS uses 'Markdown', a simplified subset of HTML, to format pages.
 Because of the stripped down, content-first structure of the CMS, it help ensure our content-creators ensure that web content is accessible to all.

 The look and feel of a particular site is dictated by an HTML tempating system.
 Several websites with different visual appearances coexist on the UH Hilo CMS.
 Whenever you create a new page, that page has the default site template unless otherwise specified in the

 Meta tab on the page you are editing.
 If you are using a non-standard template for your site, it is recommended that you make a duplicate of an existing page when starting a new page, to make sure the non-standard design elements are carried over to your new page.

 All public-facing content, and most non-public facing content, made available on our websites and social media channels must meet standards and guidelines outlined in Section 508 of the Rehabilitation Act.
 These standards were refreshed in January, 2017 to adopt the Web Content Accessibility Guidelines (WCAG) 2.0 levels A and AA.